timthedev07/tictactoe-in-shell/README.md

 # Tic-tac-toe in shell
-This is my first c++ program that uses AI algorithms to play tic tac toe game just in the shell.
+This is my first c++ program that uses AI algorithms to play tic tac toe game right in the shell.

 ## Usage
 In your terminal: